Edna Mode: Creation

 In addition to creating the character, writer and director Brad Bird also provides the voice of Edna, using a unique accent that has been described as a hybrid between German and Japanese.

-Edna Mode was created for The Incredibles by writer and director Brad Bird.
-Having watched several superhero-themed films and television shows prior to developing The Incredibles, Bird had often found himself wondering who is responsible for making the superheroes' elaborate costumes.
-Bird conceived Edna upon discovering that, despite featuring characters dressed in fancy, extravagant costumes, traditional superhero films rarely offer plausible explanations as to how superheroes come to obtain these outfits, or who provides them in the first place.
-The director wanted to debunk the trope of muscular superheroes sewing their own costumes, finding it hard to believe that superheroes would suddenly develop a strong enough interest in fashion and textiles to design their own outfits.
-Therefore, Bird decided that if the world was populated with superheroes, there would naturally also be people responsible for designing their costumes who must also have a background in science and engineering, thereby envisioning Edna as a scientist and technical genius in addition to being a fashion designer.
+Edna Mode was created for The Incredibles (2004) by the film's writer and director, Brad Bird.
+Having watched several superhero-themed films and television shows prior to developing The Incredibles, Bird had often found himself wondering who are responsible for supplying superheroes with their costumes.
+Bird discovered that, despite featuring characters dressed in extravagant costumes, traditional superhero films rarely offer plausible exposition explaining how superheroes come to obtain such garments, or who provides them in the first place.

+The director wanted to debunk the trope of muscular superheroes sewing their own costumes, finding it unconvincing that superheroes would suddenly develop a strong enough interest in fashion design and textiles to create their own outfits.
+Therefore, Bird decided that a world populated by superheroes would naturally have people with backgrounds in science and engineering responsible for designing their costumes.
+He envisioned Edna as a scientist and technical genius in addition to being a fashion designer.
 The director elaborated, "The way I saw it, the costumes had to be created by somebody with a scientific and engineering background", thus conceiving Edna as "a half-German, half-Japanese, tiny powerhouse of a character".

 The Incredibles was the first Pixar film to earn a PG rating; Edna is considered to be one of the studio's earliest attempts at approaching "darker, edgier comedy," which is particularly demonstrated by the scene in which the character cites several graphic examples of capes directly resulting in the deaths of several superheroes, one of whom is shown being consumed and killed by a jet turbine.
 According to Bird, the creation of Edna took the notion of superheroes wearing designed costumes "to a further extreme".
 Edna was named after EMode, a software Pixar used at the time the film was made.
 Bird identified Edna as the "most fun character" he created for the film.